mvaisakh/development/9_security-model/9_11_keys-and-credentials.md

          method or the [`DevicePolicyManager.setPasswordQuality()`](https://developer.android.com/reference/android/app/admin/DevicePolicyManager.html#setPasswordQuality%28android.content.ComponentName,%20int%29)
          method with a more restrictive quality constant than `PASSWORD_QUALITY_UNSPECIFIED`.
-    *    The user MUST be challenged for the primary authentication (e.g.PIN, pattern, password) periodically every 72 hours or less.
-*    The authentication method, if based on biometrics, MUST NOT be treated as a secure lock screen unless it meets all following requirements:
+*    If based on biometrics, MUST meet all following requirements:
      *    It MUST have a fall-back mechanism to use one of the primary authentication methods which is based on a known secret and meets the requirements to be treated as a secure lock screen.